Notes on the Gospel according to Matthew, Chapter 5

 1 Si acceperit homo uxorem, et habuerit eam, et non invenerit gratiam ante oculos ejus propter aliquam fœditatem: scribet libellum repudii, et dabit in manu illius, et dimittet eam de domo sua.
 2 Cumque egressa alterum maritum duxerit, 3 et ille quoque oderit eam, dederitque ei libellum repudii, et dimiserit de domo sua, vel certe mortuus fuerit: 4 non poterit prior maritus recipere eam in uxorem: quia polluta est, et abominabilis facta est coram Domino: ne peccare facias terram tuam, quam Dominus Deus tuus tradiderit tibi possidendam.

-Divorce was acceptable among the Jewish community of the time, however what was permissible grounds for divorce was debated.
+Divorce was acceptable among the Jewish community of the time, however what were permissible grounds for divorce was debated.
 Only a man could initiate a divorce, and there was no need to go to court.
 He simply had to announce his intentions.
-This is in contrast to Islam which gave women the right to divorce and remarry without social repercussion.
+This is in contrast to Islam, which gave women the right to divorce and remarry without social repercussion.

 One of the most debated issues is over the exception to the ban on divorce, which the KJV translates as “saving for the cause of fornication.”
 At the time of first century, Iudaea Province, Pharisaic Judaism was divided between two major sects.
 The dominant teaching was that of Rabbi Hillel HaGadol (r.a.), who taught that divorce could be granted on a wide array of grounds, even because a wife burnt a dinner.
 Rabbi Shammai (r.a.) took a more conservative opinion, arguing that only adultery was valid grounds for divorce.
 Current mainstream theories of the Synoptic Gospels are that they are based upon a single writer whose original verse is that of Mark, with Matthew being the most intended to communicate with the Jewish community.
 Some scholars feel that Matthew endorses the view of Rabbi Shammai (r.a.) over Rabbi Hillel (r.a.), and arguing for the adultery only rule.